stolostron/rhacm-docs/manage_cluster/rel_img_conn.md

 # Maintaining a custom list of release images when connected

 You might want to ensure that you use the same release image for all of your clusters.
-To make this easier, you can create your own custom list of release images that are available when creating a cluster.
+To simplify, you can create your own custom list of release images that are available when creating a cluster.
 Complete the following steps to manage your available release images:

 1. Fork the [acm-hive-openshift-releases GitHub repository](https://github.com/open-cluster-management/acm-hive-openshift-releases).